Client: University of Innsbruck Architect: Walter Klasz Architects Location: Lusens, Austria

 Date: 2018-02-21 00:00:00 +0000 Tags: public, industrial, timber

-The mission of Austrian company Neuschnee GmbH is to develop and market an innovative bio-based snow making technology that is more efficient and much less energy efficient than modern snow canons.
+The mission of Austrian company Neuschnee GmbH is to develop and market an innovative bio-based snow making technology that is more efficient and much less energy intensive than modern snow canons.
 As their technology has evolved they have tested the prototypes within striking contemporary structures in the Tyrollean landscape surrounding Innsbruck.

 Format Engineers were invited by Neuschnee, Walter Klasz Architects and the University of Innsbruck to collaborate on the design of large scale timber pavilion which could house the latest evolution of their snow making technology and which would also act as a physical demonstration of the K2E structural analysis modelling tools developed by Format Engineers.